BabyCakes13/JAXBApp/README.md

 #### How to install the plugin?

 JAXB is supported only until **Java 8** (including), so in versions 9 and 10 it is deprecated, while in Java 11 JAXB is removed.
-So if you want to test it out, you can install Java 8 (both java and javac).
+In order to test it, I have used Java 8for compiling and running.

 - **java**
 ```shell